 Technology – Technological tools that assist in the communication, development, and exchange of knowledge.
 Using technology is about designing a lesson that allows students to acquire information through discovering material for themselves.
 This may include having students work with Tableau, CODAP, R, etc. to discover information.
 This does not include passive technology, such as displaying a power point.

 Real data – Data that is not fake or simulated.
-Using real data may include collecting data from students during class or preparing real world data to integrate into a lesson that focuses on the data’s context and purpose.
+Using real data may include preparing real world data to integrate into a lesson that focuses on the data’s context and purpose or collecting data.
 Collecting data may involve the administration of an in-class survey or an out-of-class survey to obtain information from students.

 Large-group discussions – Conversation about the topic(s) at the class level.
 Large-group discussions are designed to help students think about and express their ideas with others in the class.
 During discussion, instructors prepare open-ended questions and move the discussion forward by having students elaborate on their thinking through providing explanations, evidence, or clarifications, and inviting others to react and respond by providing similar and/or alternative viewpoints.